 Testosterone products, prescribed to treat low testosterone (“Low T”) in men, have become popular among young men seeking physical enhancement, as well as older men who want to counter signs of aging.
 Research, however, shows that low testosterone treatments may double the risk of heart attack for young men with heart disease as well as for men 65 years of age and older, even those who have had no heart problems.
 Is it worth the risk if not medically necessary?
 The FDA says no.

 Now, after more than a year of mounting concerns regarding the use of these products, federal drug regulators are requiring written warnings about the potential risk of heart attack and stroke for users.
 It is being indicated that the medication should only be used by men with a true medical need.
-The FDA announced that it is ordering label changes for all prescription “Low T” drugs including AndroGel, Axiron, and Testim, as well as the lesser known testosterone gels, creams, patches, and injections.
+The FDA announced that it is ordering label changes for all prescription “Low T” drugs, including AndroGel, Axiron, and Testim, as well as the lesser-known testosterone gels, creams, patches, and injections.

 Men who have used one or more of these supplements or low testosterone products and have suffered cardiac arrest, stroke, other heart-related issues, and side effects are filing suits contending they were not properly warned of the risks.
 With more than 1,000 complaints already having been filed, and several thousand more expected, all the complaints involve nearly identical allegations that these products caused heart attack, stroke, pulmonary embolism, DVT, or other injuries.